Smart Parking Trials

 With over 6.1 million tourists to the Mornington Peninsula annually, townships are under increasing pressure to provide a quality and fair parking experience for both visitors and residents.

-By using this innovative technology, visitors and residents can drive straight to the areas where parking is available and avoid circling around looking for a park.
+By using this innovative technology, visitors and residents can drive straight to the areas where parking is available and avoid circling around looking for a car park.

 Smart parking technology has been proven to reduce travel times by up to 10% and reduce car emissions in other cities and townships.